tetigi/kraken-core/readme.md

 execution sequence of tasks, wheras strict dependencies will ensure that the dependency has been executed.

-Tasks are usually marked as "default", meaning that they be selected by default if no explicit set of tasks was selected to be executed.
+Tasks are usually marked as "default", meaning that they are selected by default if no task selectors are specified (see below on [Task selectors](#14-task-selectors)).

+Every task is associated with one [Action](#15-actions) that is executed for the task.

 ### 1.4 Task selectors